Correspondence Self-Paced Studies

 Telephone: 512-245-2322 Fax: 512-245-8934

-When circumstances such as family, jobs, business travel, etc. compete for time, and students find that it is difficult to schedule their on-campus classes, correspondence self-paced study offers a solution.
+When family, jobs, business travel, and other commitments compete for time, and students find it is difficult to schedule traditional classes, correspondence self-paced study offers a solution.
 Courses are offered through various disciplines such as art, humanities, health-related fields, mathematics, psychology, modern languages, and sociology.
-Courses are frequently revised, so students are encouraged to contact the Office of Distance and Extended Learning for the most current list of course offerings or visit the office’s website.
+A complete list of currently available courses may be found on the Correspondence Self-Paced Studies website.
 Students may enroll in courses at any time of the year and take up to six or nine months to complete them, depending on the courses.
-Instruction for most courses is online, and all courses allow online assignment submission through TRACS.
+All courses are offered online and require an email account and online access to complete assignments.

 How Correspondence Self-Paced Study Works

-The TRACS site for each course gives students step-by-step instructions for completing the lessons required for the course and includes study tips, topic discussions, assignments, and other pertinent course information.
-Students must complete each lesson and submit the accompanying assignment to the instructor through the course TRACS site or the Office of Distance and Extended Learning.
+Each course gives students step-by-step instructions for completing the required lessons and includes study tips, topic discussions, assignments, and other pertinent course information.
+While there are often guides and support, students are responsible for managing their own progress through the course.
 The instructor provides feedback on assignments and answers student questions.
-Assignments are then returned to the student.
 Most courses have proctored examinations, and many have two or more examinations.
-All proctored examinations must either be administered at Texas State in the Testing, Research-Support, and Evaluation Center (TREC) or, for those students who live outside the area, administered by an approved exam proctor.
+All proctored examinations must either be administered at Texas State in the Testing, Evaluation, and Measurement Center (TEMC), Round Rock Campus Testing Center, through the university's official online proctoring service (when designated in the course), or, for those students who live outside the area, administered by an approved exam proctor.

 The following regulations govern correspondence self-paced study at Texas State: